top of page

 silverado-veterinary-001.jpg

-Emergency and walk-in welcome during clinic hours.
+Emergency and walk-ins welcome during clinic hours.

-Learn More About Pet Neuter and Spay Surgery from Our South Calgary Based Team
+Learn More About Pet Neuter and Spay Surgery

 Benefits of Spaying or Neutering Your Pet